xpack-dev-tools/openocd-xpack/website/docs/install/_install-easy.md

 The `xpm install` command will:

-* install the latest available version, into the **central xPacks store**, if not already there
+* install the latest available version, into the **central xPacks store**, if not already there; the central xPacks store is a platform dependent location in the home folder;
+check the output of the `xpm` command for the actual folder used on your platform;
 * add { props.is_windows === 'True' ? (<><code>.cmd</code> forwarders</>) : 'symbolic links' }
 to the central store into the local `xpacks/.bin` folder.

-The central xPacks store is a platform dependent location in the home folder;
-check the output of the `xpm` command for the actual folder used on your platform.

 :::tip